digitarald/digitarald-fancyupload/meta.md

 Flash-request forgets cookies and session ID

-:	Flash FileReference is not an intelligent upload class, the request will not have the browser cookies, Flash saves his own cookies.
+:	See option `appendCookieData`.
+Flash FileReference is not an intelligent upload class, the request will not have the browser cookies, Flash saves his own cookies.
 When you have sessions, append them as get-data to the the URL (e.g. "upload.php?SESSID=123456789abcdef").
 Of course your session-name can be different.

 Are cross-domain uploads possible?